audacity/audacity/README.txt

     Provides decoding/encoding of additional formats.
 Optional separate download.

-  iAVC: LGPL
-    Part of the code to the AVC Compressor effect.
-    Included with Audacity.

   libid3tag: GPL
     Reads/writes ID3 tags in MP3 files.
 Optional
     separate download as part of libmad.